typicode/minihost/README.md

 app.listen(process.env.PORT || 3000);
 ```

-As a convenience, you can also use `[PORT]` to pass it from the command-line interface.
+As a convenience, you can also use `[PORT]` in the command-line interface.

 ```bash
 h -- cmd -p [PORT]